Connecting to the Console Port¶

 Install the Driver¶

-If needed, install an appropriate Prolific PL2303 USB to UART Bridge driver on the workstation used to connect with the system.
+If needed, install an appropriate Prolific PL2303 USB to UART Bridge driver on the workstation used to connect with the device.

 There are drivers available for Windows available for download.

-For Windows, choose Windows Driver Installer Setup Program.
+For Windows, Click the Resources tab, then choose Windows Driver Installer Setup Program.

 Note

-The correct driver should install automatically for Windows 7 and above the first time you connect the workstation to the Netgate appliance.
+The correct driver should install automatically for Windows 10 and above the first time the workstation is connected to the Netgate® appliance.
 It may take up to 3 minutes for the driver to install.

 Note